MaxTodinov/Legislative-Co-sponsorship-Networks/README.md

 🌐 Firstly, we build and visualize a graph network, taking deputies as nodes, and jointly developed laws as edges.
 Based on the results, it will be possible to determine the overall degree of legislative co-sponsorship in the State Duma, identify the most authoritative deputies and analyze existing clusters.

-🔍 Secondly, we try investigate whether there are any underlying ties between deputies using as much open-source information from the Internet as possible.
+🤖 Secondly, we try to implement Node2vec algoritm in order to conduct the link prediction procedure.

 ## 4. Results